 When you do an upgrade, Nuget will first update your files and reload the site.
 When the site reloads, the Umbraco database upgrade wizard will display.
 A screenshot of this upgrade wizard can be seen below:

 After you follow the steps the wizard will update your site and then will not be triggered again.
 When you deploy your patches files to a new environment that has the old database your site will break.
 One way to fix this is to copy the database in SQL.
 You can also force Umbraco to re-run the upgrade wizard.
 This approach is very useful to know about and it's the focus of this tutorial!

 How To Force The Upgrade Wizard To Display

-To force the upgrade wizard to display again, you need to change the value to the version you upgraded to.
+To force the upgrade wizard to run, you need to revert the value to the version you want to upgrade from.
+Like this:

 When you re-launch the site, the upgrade wizard will run.
 This tip can be handy for debugging and launching websites.
 Being able to easily upgrade a database is a very handy feature.
 Happy Coding 🤘